dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     1. If `p` has type arguments then `K`, and `V` are those type arguments.

+    2. Else if `p` has no entries, then `K` and `V` are `Object?`. *If the pattern doesn't destructure anything, it matches any map, so it is permissive with the context type.*

-    2. Else `K` is the least upper bound of the types of all key expressions and `V` is the greatest lower bound of the context type schemas of all value subpatterns.
+    3. Else `K` is the least upper bound of the types of all key expressions and `V` is the greatest lower bound of the context type schemas of all value subpatterns.